Jaroan/PADM_Project_F2022/README.md

 ## Section 2: Sample Based Motion Planning

+The planning algorithm choosen was RRT on the Franka Panda robot.

 - Qualitatively mention your assumptions that you made about the environment, state space, and start and goal positions
 - Explain the files and the motion planners you implemented
 - Explain how you integrated the activity plan with the motion plan